Wendy-Nam/RenPy-RadioButtonGroup/README.md

 ## Installation

 1. <b>Clone the Repository:</b>
-   Clone this repository and copy the `radio_button_group.rpy` file into your Ren'Py project directory.
+   Clone this repository and copy the `radio_buttons.rpy` file into your Ren'Py project directory.

 2. <b>Image Resources (Optional):</b>
    If you plan to use image options, make sure to place your image files in a directory accessible to your Ren'Py project, and update the image paths in the examples accordingly.